masasam/dotfiles/README.md

 And set the mozc setting to backup directory.
 With this it will not have to be set again.

+    ibus-setup

+Open the emoji tab
+Since ctrl-;(semicolon) is set in the shortcut of emoji ruby, delete it.

 ## How to test Makefile

 #### When using Makefile